cakephp/docs/en/contributing/cakephp-coding-conventions.rst

 ===========

 It is recommended to keep lines at approximately 100 characters long for better code readability.
-No line must not be longer than 120 characters.
+Lines must not be longer than 120 characters.

 In short: